prcio/prcio.github.io/_projects/3d_rocket_trajectories.md

 ## Introduction
 This project explores developing a mathematical model to simulate a **rocket launch in 3D space**.
 What initially began as simple 2D plot with altitude and a simplistic **quadratic drag** equation--was eventually carried to three-dimensional space.

-Simulations like these serve as a foundation
+Simulations like these serve as a foundation the real world trajectory analyses used by aerospace and astronautical organizations to plan real-world launches.
+While this is still a massive simplification of models like those,

 ## First Principles

 At launch, a rocket's ballistic trajectory is affected by a multitude of forces and launch parameters.
 Using Newton's second law: